aaronchong888/Amazon-SageMaker-Canvas-Workshop-Chinese/3-retail/README.md

 :::
 :::tab{id="redshift" label="Amazon Redshift"}

+> **Warning**
-::alert[Note: if you're running the lab with these labs in environments provided by AWS trainers (Event Engine), you don't need to launch the Redshift cluster as described here.
-You can skip to the [Import the dataset in Canvas](#import-the-dataset-in-canvas) section.]{type=warning}
+> Note: if you're running the lab with these labs in environments provided by AWS trainers (Event Engine), you don't need to launch the Redshift cluster as described here.
+You can skip to the [Import the dataset in Canvas](#import-the-dataset-in-canvas) section.

 Set-up a connection to a Redshift cluster, and load data from there - you can create your Redshift cluster downloading this :link[CloudFormation template]{href="/assets/lab3-module/redshift.yaml" action=download} and then creating the CloudFormation stack by following the documentation on :link[Creating a stack on the AWS CloudFormation console]{href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html"}: